-To determine the particle composition, the microscope slides were placed on the polarized light microscope after 8 days and 21 hours without mixing and compared to the standard polarized light microscope pictures of sodium phosphate and sodium oxalate.
+To determine the particle mineralogy of the samples after 8 days and 21 hours without mixing, the microscope slides were placed on the polarized light microscope and compared to the standard polarized light microscope pictures of sodium phosphate and sodium oxalate.
 These pictures show that the crystals were mainly sodium phosphate with some sodium oxalate, as shown in Figure 7.10 through Figure 7.13 by the standard PLM photos included next to the figure.

-To determine particle size, several pictures at 50× magnification on a non-polarized light microscope were taken at different areas of the microscope slide.
+To determine particle size, several pictures at 50× up to 200x magnification on a non-polarized light microscope were taken at different areas of the microscope slide.
 These pictures were scaled, and each particle on the pictures was measured for a total of approximately 100 particles.
 Pictures were taken again after another week (6 days and 20.5 hours) to determine the crystal growth in the samples.
-The crystal size growth is shown in Figure 7.14 through Figure 7.17 by plotting the cumulative particle size measured from the photographs and given in tabular form in Table 7.3 through Table 7.6.
-Two samples, Sample Bottle #D_00PF1_015_XX_5444_ARC_4 (wash #8) and Sample Bottle #D_00PF1_015_XX_5476_ARC_4
+The crystal size growth is shown in Figure 7.14 through Figure 7.17 by plotting the normalized cumulative particle size measured from the photographs and given in tabular form in Table 7.3 through Table 7.6.
+Two samples, Sample Bottle #D 00PF1 015 XX 5675 ARC 4 (wash #13) and Sample Bottle

-(wash #40), appeared to decrease in size over time because the crystals had to be broken up to remove them from the sample bottle and prepare a microscope slide.
+#D_00PF1_015_XX_5476_ARC_4 (wash #40), appeared to decrease in size over time because they required the crystals to be broken up to remove them from the sample bottle and prepare a microscope slide.
 Therefore, this is probably not an accurate assessment of the crystal growth in these samples.
 The other samples continued to show the particle size increasing over time.

 Figure 7.10.
-Polarized Light Picture of Sample Bottle #D_00PF1_015_XX_5653_ARC_4 (post-caustic-leach dewater) with a Standard Na3PO4 Picture Beside it
+Polarized Light Picture of Sample Bottle #D_00PF1_015_XX_5653_ARC_4 (post-caustic-leach dewater) with a Standard Na3PO4 Picture Beside It

 Figure 7.11.
-Polarized Light Picture of Sample Bottle #D_00PF1_015_XX_5444_ARC_4 (wash #8) with a Standard Na3PO4 Picture Under it
+Polarized Light Picture of Sample Bottle #D_00PF1_015_XX_5444_ARC_4 (wash #8) with a Standard Na3PO4 Picture Under It

 Figure 7.12.
-Polarized Light Picture of Sample Bottle #D_00PF1_015_XX_5675_ARC_4 (wash #13) with a Standard Na3PO4 Picture (on the left) and a Standard Na2C2O4 Picture (on the right) Under it
+Polarized Light Picture of Sample Bottle #D_00PF1_015_XX_5675_ARC_4 (wash #13) with a Standard Na3PO4 Picture (on the left) and a Standard Na2C2O4 Picture (on the right) Under It

 Figure 7.13.
-Polarized Light Picture of Sample Bottle #D_00PF1_015_XX_5476_ARC_4 (wash #40) with a Standard Na3PO4 Picture (on the left) and a Standard Na2C2O4 Picture (on the right) Under it
+Polarized Light Picture of Sample Bottle #D_00PF1_015_XX_5476_ARC_4 (wash #40) with a Standard Na3PO4 Picture (on the left) and a Standard Na2C2O4 Picture (on the right) Under It